Lea esta hoja informativa en español

 There are three broad approaches to gene therapy:

-• knocking out genes in the virus that allow it to enter and infect immune cells;
+- knocking out genes in the virus that allow it to enter immune cells;

-• knocking in genes to our immune cells that make them resistant to infection; and
+- knocking in genes to our immune cells that make them resistant to HIV; and

-• cutting out the genetic pieces of HIV that have become integrated into the DNA of infected immune cells.
+- cutting out the genetic pieces of HIV that have become integrated into the DNA of harboring immune cells.

 One popular example of this approach is Timothy Brown, once known as the "Berlin patient."
 He received a stem cell transplant after he was diagnosed with leukemia (a form of blood cancer).
 Stem cells are cells that have not yet received instructions from the body to make them into a specific type of cell.
 Stem cells can renew themselves, develop and grow into several different types of cells, including several different kinds of immune cells.

-In early 2022, researchers announced that a fourth person – and the first woman – has reached ART-free control of HIV following a procedure.
+- In early 2022, researchers announced the first woman to reach durable ART-free control of HIV following a procedure.
 The "New York patient," who at this point wishes to remain anonymous, is of mixed race and was also diagnosed with leukemia.
 She underwent a transplant using stem cells from umbilical cord blood, but from an individual with a CCR5 mutation like in the three previous cases.
-She remains in remission without HIV medications at the time of this writing.
+She remains in post-intervention control without HIV medications at the time of this writing.

-In mid-2022, a potential cure of an older person, the "City of Hope patient," was announced.
+In mid-2022, a potential cure of an older person – Paul Edmonds, once known as the "City of Hope patient" – was announced.
 He had lived with HIV for a long time, and after a stem cell transplant has been free of HIV without treatment since 2021.

 Two other people living with HIV and cancer who received stem cell transplants to treat their cancer are commonly referred to as the "Boston patients."
 These people stopped taking HIV drugs for a couple of years after their transplants and were able to go for several weeks or months without the virus reappearing.
 Unlike Timothy Brown, however, they did not receive donor stem cells from a person resistant to HIV.
 As a result, although they appeared to have no evidence of HIV after their transplants, the virus ultimately returned in both of them after they stopped taking their HIV drugs.